Tech-SE-PROJ/trello-clone/README.md

 ~~12.
 Shall/Will be able to title a board.~~

-13. Shall/Will create a panel for titling a board/Assigning team members. - **Someone if time permits**
+~~13.
+Shall/Will create a panel for titling a board/Assigning team members.~~

 ~~14.
 Shall/Will be able to Delete cards/events.~~